David Wojnarowicz: Love and Rage in the Time of Cholera

 Untitled (Face in Dirt), a photograph taken less than a year before he died, is one of his most famous works.
 Wojnarowicz lies in a shallow grave, his face just barely emerging from the dry earth.
 It’s difficult to imagine a more striking and straightforward message from a dying human being.

 If you think you haven’t seen any of Wojnarowicz’s work before, you may be wrong.
 In 1989, the band U2 adopted the iconic tumbling buffalo photograph, Untitled (Buffalo), for their single release One.
-This single, and the album which it came from, achieved multi-platinum status and the band donated much of its earnings to AIDS charities.
+This single, and the album that it came from, achieved multi-platinum status and the band donated much of its earnings to AIDS charities.